luciopaiva/witchcraft/README.md

 # Development

-Node.js is required, but just to run tests.
-I also use `nvm` to manage Node.js versions, but that's not required (just make sure your Node.js version is similar to the one `.nvmrc` currently points to).
+Node.js is required, but just to run tests. `nvm` is recommended to manage Node.js versions, but not required (just make sure your Node.js version is similar to the one `.nvmrc` currently points to).
 To install test dependencies:

-    cd <project-folder>
-    nvm install
+    nvm i
-    npm install
+    npm i

-Then you're ready to run tests:
+Then you're ready to run the tests with coverage:

     npm test

+Coverage also works in Webstorm seamlessly thanks to [`c8-as-nyc`](https://youtrack.jetbrains.com/issue/IDEA-315826/missing-c8-coverage-tool-support#focus=Comments-27-6999383.0-0).

 # Credits

 Witchcraft is my rendition of [defunkt](//github.com/defunkt)'s original extension, [dotjs](//github.com/defunkt/dotjs).
-Although I never got to actually use dotjs (it only worked for MacOS and the installation process was not easy), I really wanted something like that.
+Although I never got to actually use dotjs (it only worked on macOS and the installation process was not easy), I really wanted something like that.
 Thanks, defunkt, for having such a cool idea.

 Thanks [arimus](//github.com/arimus) for the idea of using Web Server for Chrome.

-The little witch and the witch hat icons were provided by [Freepik](//www.flaticon.com/authors/freepik).
+Images in the logo were provided by [Freepik](//www.flaticon.com/authors/freepik).